nikolaussucher/biology-text/docs/mendelian_inheritance.md

 <p class="caption">(\#fig:dihybrid)Dihybrid cross</p>
 </div>

-The rules of meiosis, as they apply to the dihybrid, are codified in Mendel's first law and Mendel's second law, which are also called the Law of Segregation and the Law of Independent Assortment, respectively (Table \@ref(tab:mendel)).
+The rules of meiosis, as they apply to the dihybrid, are codified in Mendel's first law and Mendel's second law, which are also called the Law of Segregation and the Law of Independent Assortment, respectively (Table \@ref(tab:laws)).
 For genes on separate chromosomes, each allele pair showed independent segregation.
 If the first filial generation (F1 generation) produces four identical offspring, the second filial generation, which occurs by crossing the members of the first filial generation, shows a phenotypic (appearance) ratio of **9:3:3:1**, where:

 *   the **9** represents the proportion of individuals displaying both dominant traits
 *   the first **3** represents the individuals displaying the first dominant trait and the second recessive trait